 The technology with LED’s has come of age.
 For new builds, you can get some really slim and very bright lights.
 We recommend sealed and submersible for everything because they’re only a couple bucks more, and it potentially solves many issues.
 Of course your trailer may never go underwater, but if the lights are submersible, then you’ll never have to worry about corrosion or internal moisture damage that can make lights quit working.

 Connectors – Hitch to Trailer

 Connectors are more than just a lump dangling on the end of some wires.
 The trailer lights and wires depend on that connector, so make sure wires are soundly attached internally.
-Connect each wire soundly, and button them all up well.
+Connect each wire securely, and button them all up well.

 - For loose wire connections, use electrical tape.
 Are You Kidding??
 Don’t EVER use that – at least not by itself.
 Truth is, electrical tape makes a reasonable DIY shield around joints AFTER connecting the wires another way.
 So, connect the wires, then wrap the connection with electrical tape, and finish with zip ties around the ends of the electrical tape.